-(c) Qualifications and Objections to Translator [Placeholder]
+(5) the identity of all persons present. (c) Qualifications and Objections to Translator [Placeholder]

 (d) Time limitation.
 No side may examine or cross-examine an individual witness for more than six hours.
 Breaks during depositions do not count against this limitation.
 The court must allow additional time consistent with Rule 192.3 and Rule 192.4 if needed to fairly examine the deponent or if the deponent, another person, or any other circumstance impedes or delays the examination.